 This cute hand-print tree is a perfect Spring or Mother’s Day craft.
 I saw this idea on Pinterest and thought it was so cute.
 It makes a great classroom or table decoration.
 I changed it up a little by having the children color their own tree.

 I did this craft with my daughter, age 2, and a group of preschoolers (ages 3 and 4).
 They all loved doing the craft.
 They loved the fact that their hand was a tree.

 They also had fun gluing on the hearts.
 Follow the step-by-step directions below to make your own Tree of Hearts handprint craft.

-white oak tag or very thick construction paper, different colored construction paper (can be light weight), crayons, scissors, glue
+white oak tag or very thick construction paper, different colored construction paper (can be lightweight), crayons, scissors, glue

-Set up: Using construction paper, cut out a variety of hearts in different sizes and colors.
+Using construction paper, cut out various hearts in different sizes and colors.
 You can substitute hearts for circles or any other shape.

-Step 2: Have the children color in their tree and the grass.
+Have the children color their trees and the grass.

-Step 3: When they are finished cut out their hand print.
-On one side of the line cut a slit on the top.
-On the other side of the line cut a slit up the bottom (as shown in the picture).
-When you inter lock the slits the paper will stand up.
+On one side of the line, cut a slit on the top.
+On the other side of the line, cut a slit up the bottom (as shown in the picture).
+When you interlock the slits, the paper will stand up.

-Optional: Step 5: If you are making their for Mother’s Day, write Happy Mother’s Day on a piece of construction paper and glue it under your tree.
+If you are making them for Mother’s Day, write Happy Mother’s Day on a piece of construction paper and glue it under your tree.